Old Japanese: Phonotactics

-In 1934, Arisaka Hideyo proposed a set of phonological restrictions permitted in a single morpheme.
+In 1934, Hideyo Arisaka proposed a set of phonological restrictions permitted in a single morpheme.
 Arisaka's Law states that -o_{2} was generally not found in the same morpheme as -a, -o_{1} or -u.

 Some scholars have interpreted that as a vestige of earlier vowel harmony, but it is very different from patterns that are observed in, for example, the Turkic languages.

 Morphophonemics

 Two adjacent vowels fused to form a new vowel when a consonant was lost within a morpheme, or a compound was lexicalized as a single morpheme.